sal55/langs/pcl8.md

 mem:N           ('Block') Any aggregate type of N bytes (vector         Reserved type)
 ````
-**Record/Array** types are reprented by an N-byte block.
+**Record/Array** types are represented by an N-byte block.
 Alignment info for the whole block is deduced from the overall size.
 Struct layout info does not exist; this is up to the front-end.

 (This would be at odds with SYS V ABI where structs passed by-value have incomprehensible passing rules.
 However I understand that neither LLVM nor Cranelift get involved with this either.)

 **Blocks** are notionally manipulated by-value.
 However, a LOAD of a block value will only load a reference; it will not copy, unless this is pushing a function argument where the ABI requires by-value passing of structs.
 But this is up to the backend; the front end can assume it is all by-value unless it has extra info.

-(If used for compiling C, as v7 was, then the backend must perform copies of structs used as arguments, as the language requires it.)
+(If used for compiling C, as v7 was, then the backend must make copies of structs passed as arguments, as the language requires it.)

 **Vector** is reserved for the short-vectors used in SIMD-style instructions and registers.
 But I don't do anything with these yet since none of my HLLs support such types.

-While this type system is PCL's, my front end builds on top it.
+While this type system is PCL's, my front end builds on top of it.
 Otherwise there is the problem that there are different denotations for an 'i64' type for example, in front and back ends.

 Note there is no type defining a machine address or pointer.
 The front end can define an alias for that in terms of `u64` for example, or perhaps 'u16' for small devices.